 New Rochelle is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 78,557 people and 16 constituent neighborhoods, New Rochelle is the 11th largest community in New York.
-Much of the housing stock in New Rochelle was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 81,587 people and 18 constituent neighborhoods, New Rochelle is the 11th largest community in New York.

 New Rochelle home prices are not only among the most expensive in New York, but New Rochelle real estate also consistently ranks among the most expensive in America.

-Unlike some cities, New Rochelle isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Rochelle are a mix of both white- and blue-collar jobs.
+New Rochelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Rochelle is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in New Rochelle who work in management occupations (11.44%), sales jobs (10.22%), and office and administrative support (9.33%).
+There are especially a lot of people living in New Rochelle who work in management occupations (12.14%), sales jobs (10.63%), and office and administrative support (8.83%).

-One of the nice things about New Rochelle is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+New Rochelle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In New Rochelle, however, the average commute to work is quite long.
-On average, people spend 32.07 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in New Rochelle is that it can take a long time to commute to work.
+In New Rochelle, the average commute to work is 31.74 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of New Rochelle’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-The per capita income in New Rochelle in 2018 was $48,232, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $192,928 for a family of four.
+The per capita income in New Rochelle in 2018 was $49,693, which is wealthy relative to New York and the nation.
+This equates to an annual income of $198,772 for a family of four.
 However, New Rochelle contains both very wealthy and poor people as well.

 The most common language spoken in New Rochelle is English.
 Other important languages spoken here include Spanish and French.